Medically reviewed on Jan 19, 2019

 • Appropriate use: For external use only; avoid contact with eyes, eyelids, and mouth.
 Not for use on eczematous, abraded, broken, or sunburned skin; not for treatment of lentigo maligna.
 Avoid application over extensive areas.
 The efficacy of tazarotene gel in the treatment of acne previously treated with other retinoids or resistant to oral antibiotics has not been established.

-Disease severity in plaque psoriasis during therapy (reduction in erythema, scaling, induration); clinical response and skin tolerance; pregnancy test prior to treatment of female patients
+Disease severity in plaque psoriasis during therapy (reduction in erythema, scaling, induration); clinical response and skin tolerance; pregnancy test prior to treatment in childbearing-aged females.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience short-term pain.
-Have patient report immediately to prescriber erythema, edema, or severe skin irritation (HCAHPS).
+• Patient may experience dry skin or stinging.
+Have patient report immediately to prescriber sunburn, edema, peeling, redness, burning, itching, or skin irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.